jheske/FootballScores/README.md

 Tabbed layout on home page allows user to view scores for past games and dates and times for upcoming games.

-Now uses latest Material widgets for most components, including Toolbar, TabLayout, ViewPager, RecyclerView, and Cardview.
+Now uses Google's latest Material AppCompat and Design library widgets for most components, including Toolbar, TabLayout, ViewPager, RecyclerView, and Cardview.

 Uses a SQLite database and a ContentProvider for storing and retrieving scores.